G. de P. — I am now ready to answer questions.

 Are there any other questions?

-Student — May I ask a question in relation to that?
-I have been for a long time wishing to bring forward a question on this point, and now seems a good opportunity.
+Student — I have been for a long time wishing to bring forward a question on this point, and now seems a good opportunity.
 The great difficulty comes in regard to the changeover from the early third root-race astral condition to the actual physical man, and the actual physical mammals.
 HPB says that the forty Stanzas of Dzyan that are omitted from her book, The Secret Doctrine, refer to this matter.
 I would like to know whether we can have any light on it, because it is the most difficult point in our whole philosophy.

 We can see the beginning as you have just been explaining it so extremely beautifully, and we know the primitive physical man existed in the Lemurian period of geology; but the point is, how did the astral man densify and gradually become physical and subject to physical gravitation, gaining physical weight from being an astral body which, presumably, would be invisible to us now in the ordinary way?
 The astral body is just that link between astral man and physical man, and astral mammal and physical mammal.
 That is what the Darwinians practically always ask us about, and what are we going to say to them?
 We have never had that clearly brought out.
 I know it is one of the mysteries, but may more light be thrown on it?